VeraPancaldiLab/GEMDeCan/README.md

  * **Do_deconv** : should the pipeline run a deconvolution method ? "yes" or "no"
  * **Do_rnaseq** : should the pipeline run the RNAseq analysis part ? "yes" or "no"
  * **Convert_bcl2fastq** : do you need to convert `.bcl` to `.fastq` ? "yes" or "no"
  * **Compute_index** : do you need to perform genome indexing ? "yes" or "no".
 If "yes", provide the required files to compute the indexes according to your quantification method.
-If "no", i.e. if you already have a genome index ready to use, simply the path(s) to the index or folder in the configuration file
+If "no", i.e. if you already have a genome index ready to use, simply the path(s) to the index or folder in the configuration file.

 ### RNASeq
  * **Quantification_with** : STAR, Kallisto or Salmon to be used for quantification analysis
- * **Index_rnaseq** : index file location for Kallisto or Salmon, index folder location for STAR method
+ * **Index_rnaseq** : index file location for Kallisto or Salmon, index folder location for STAR method.
+Make sure the index you're using was build with the right version of the method selected.
  * **Sample_sheet** results from illumina sequencing.
 It is needed for Illumina `.bcl` to `.fastq` conversion (Convert_bcl2fastq = "yes").
  * **Adapter** : Path to the adapter used for illumina sequencing that is to be trimmed.
 Required for Trimmomatic, but not for Trim-galore.
  * **Samples** : the list of all samples to be analysed.
 It should be a path to a `.txt` file with the list of samples in it.
-If you are using bcl2fastq, simply copy/paste the column sample_name from your sample sheet.
+Only required if you don't run `bcl2fastq`.
   * **Trim_with** : chose between one of the two trimmer

+ ### Index builing
+ * **CDNA** : Requiered for Salmon and Kallisto.
+Path to the CDNA file.
+E.g : Homo_sapiens.GRCh38_cdna.fa.gz
+ * **Genome** : Path to genome file in fasta format.
+Note that this is also required to run STAR + RSEM, even if you don't build the index.
+E.g. : Homo_sapiens.GRCh38.dna.primary_assembly.fa

  ### STAR specific files
- * **Genome** : Patht to genome file in fasta format.
-E.g. : Homo_sapiens.GRCh38.dna.primary_assembly.fa
  * **GTF** : Path to file (absolute path is mandatory).
 E.g. : Homo_sapiens.GRCh38.103.gtf

 ### Deconvolution